PHOTOX/ABIN/CONTRIBUTING.md

  - use capital letters only for defined constants (e.g. those from module `mod_const`).
 We use lower case for everything else.
  - use `snake_case` for naming your subroutines and variables. (not `camelCase`)
  - use C-style relational operators (`< > == /=`) instead of the old FORTRAN style (`.gt. .lt.`)
- - comments should start at the same indenation level as the code they are commnenting.
+ - comments should start at the same indentation level as the code they are commnenting.
     - use an exclamation mark to start a comment

 ### Inspecting Git history